-- 1.1 This proposal was presented to members in September and deferred for greater clarity about drainage matters and mitigation of impact on protected species. - 1.2 This land is beyond the development limits for the village but considered relatively well located to goods and services and delivering a significant number of new homes including affordable homes off an access that has sufficient highway capacity.
+- 1.1 This proposal was presented to members in September and deferred for greater clarity about drainage matters and mitigation of impact on protected species.
+It was further deferred from the meeting on 11 November because public speaking had not been permitted, and because the recommendation had changed to reflect the housing need situation emergent, it was considered that speaking should be permitted. - 1.2 This land is beyond the development limits for the village but considered relatively well located to goods and services and delivering a significant number of new homes including affordable homes off an access that has sufficient highway capacity.
 Currently the Council draws very close to being able to demonstrate a five-year housing supply as the existing supply calculation is based on statistics and methodologies nearly five years old and therefore out of date, when compared to national methodology.
-In addition, other permissions on land in the emergent plan will provide further supply. - The emergent situation carries limited weight at present but the planning 1.3 balance is considered to justify a recommendation for refusal now that the recalculation of need is to occur next month, this site is considered however to be well located.
+In addition, other permissions on land in the emergent plan will provide further supply. - The emergent situation carries limited weight at present, but the planning 1.3 balance is considered to justify a recommendation for refusal now that the recalculation of need is to occur next month, this site is considered however to be comparatively well located.